openreplay/documentation/content/v1.5.4/deployment/deploy-source.md

         --docker-email=no@email.local
 ```

-2. To use the components you just built and pushed to your container registry, update each component's chart by editing the following variables in its `openreplay/scripts/helmcharts/openreplay/charts/<app>/values.yaml` file:
+2. To use the components you just built and pushed to your container registry, update the `vars.yaml` file, located inside the `openreplay/scripts/helmcharts` folder.
+Just add a section for each image you have on your docker registry with the following information:

-- `repository`: should point to MY_CONTAINER_REGISTRY_URL/COMPONENT_NAME (give your username in case of docker hub, otherwise use the container registry url)
+- `repository`: should point to MY_CONTAINER_REGISTRY_URL/COMPONENT_NAME (if you're using Docker Hub, use the `<username>/<component name>` format instead)
 - `pullPolicy`: set to "Always"
 - `tag`: the value of IMAGE_TAG used when building Backend and API
 - `imagePullSecrets`: the container registry secret